 The mission of the San Francisco Foundation’s Multicultural Fellowship Program is to equip emerging leaders of color with the experience, knowledge, and network to increase racial and economic equity in the Bay Area.
 For more than 30 years, the Multicultural Fellowship has been a career accelerator for leaders who are motivated, creative agents of change.

 Each Multicultural Fellowship cohort consists of four Fellows.
-Each Fellow is placed within a specific team at the foundation: People Pathway, Power Pathway, Place Pathway, or Strategic Learning and Evaluation.
-Fellows work within their team to increase team capacity, provide a fresh perspective, and contribute to the team’s work towards advancing equity in the Bay Area.
+Each Fellow is placed within a specific program focus area at the foundation: People, Power, Place, or Strategic Learning and Evaluation.
+Fellows work within their focus areas to increase team capacity, provide a fresh perspective, and contribute to the team’s work towards advancing equity in the Bay Area.

 Our Multicultural Fellowship Program is a transformational two-year, full-time program that offers: